DamonHu/DDLoggerSwift/example/Pods/ZXKitCore/README.md

     func start() {
         print("start plugin")
+        isPluginRunning = true
     }

+    var isRunning: Bool {
+        return isPluginRunning
     }

+    func stop() {
+        print("plugin stop running")
+        isPluginRunning = false
+    }
+}
 ```

 ## 3. Register the plug-in

-After that, you can register the plug-in, you only need to register once globally, and multiple registrations will cause repeated display
+After that, you can register the plug-in, you only need to register once globally

 ## 4. Done